-Problems that have been identified in other areas where there are concentrations of HMOs include high levels of seasonal population transience, increased (excessive) population density, dilapidation of housing stock and environs, higher levels of crime and anti-social behavior, and contradiction of balance communities.
-This does not appear to be a problem in East Lothian however.
-In addition, HMOs require licensing outwith planning, which is only concerned with larger HMOs.
+Problems that have been identified in other areas where there are concentrations of HMOs include high levels of seasonal population transience, increased (excessive) population density, dilapidation of housing stock and environs, higher levels of crime and anti-social behavior, and lack of balanced communities72.
+This does not appear to be a problem in East Lothian however73.
+HMOs require licensing outwith planning, which is only concerned with larger HMOs.
 There is also a danger that vulnerable people may end up in this tenure long-term, e.g. children leaving care, some migrant workers, single people on benefits, those with mental health issues.
 This is not the intention of the policy however and if it is problematic would be addressed through social work/HMO licensing.